shayko18/CarND-Advanced-Lane-Lines/writeup_report.md

     scale_vec = np.float32([xm_per_pix/(ym_per_pix**2), xm_per_pix/ym_per_pix, xm_per_pix])
     left_fit_cr = left_fit*scale_vec
     right_fit_cr = right_fit*scale_vec
 Now we have the fit in the "meters world" and we use the curvature formula to find the curvature for each lane.
-We will latter can average those to curvature to get one finle curvature estimation.
+We will latter can average those two curvatures to get one finle curvature estimation.

 **Offset**
 we simply find the left and right lane origin in pixels and then, by assuming the camera is in the middle of the car and by using xm_per_pix we can easily find the offset: